Global carbon emissions hit record high in 2012

 Scientists say global average temperature rise needs to be limited to below 2 degrees Celsius this century to prevent devastating climate effects like crop failure and melting glaciers.

-That would only be possible if emission levels are kept to around 44 billion tons of CO2 equivalent by 2020.
+That would only be possible if emission levels are kept to around 44 billion tonnes of CO2 equivalent by 2020.

 However, the IEA said the data shows the world is on a path to an average temperature rise of between 3.6 and 5.3 degrees Celsius.